bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

   - Any other custom apps owned by the province that use membership in the bcgov organization to authenticate and authorize users
  - Teams relying on integrations that need access to the bcgov org, for example:
   - GitHub or OAuth apps to automate the release or testing of your code, including 3rd party security tools
   - Access tokens and/or SSH keys that your app or team may rely on that will be disconnected when user access is removed, IDE or command line tools and/or automation scripts

+### Process

 ### Outside Collaborators